 - 4. Completion of two courses concerned with Language, Epistemology, Metaphysics and Mind, chosen from the following:

 - PHI 302 Epistemology

 - PHI 304 Philosophy of Mind

 - PHI 306 Metaphysics

 - PHI 406 Philosophy of Language

-- Other courses may apply.
+Other courses may apply.
 Departmental pre-approval is required.
+(Back to ToC)

+- 5. Completion of ENG 210 Introduction to Literary and Cultural Studies (which is concerned with research methods for the humanities).
+It is highly recommended that this course be completed during the sophomore year.

-- 5. Completion of two courses to provide depth by examining a major figure or movement, chosen from among the following.
+- 6. Completion of two courses to provide depth by examining a major figure or movement, chosen from among the following.
 At least one of these courses must be a figure or movement critical of the classical paradigm (indicated by in the following list):

 - PHI 305 Nietzsche

-PHI 307 Existentialism
+- PHI 307 Existentialism

-PHI 490 Advanced Special Topics in Philosophy: Philosophers
+- PHI 490 Advanced Special Topics in Philosophy: Philosophers

+- Other courses may apply.
+Departmental pre-approval is required.

 - Completion of two elective Philosophy classes.
 One of these may be a cognate course in another discipline.
 Each such cognate course from another discipline requires departmental pre-approval.
 However, the following list of cognate courses has been pre-approved:

 - CRS 101 Theories of Communication and Rhetoric

 - CRS 280 Gender, Culture and Communication

 - CRS 480 Rhetoric of Human Rights

 - ENG 101 Ancient Literature

 - ENG 103 18th and 19th Century Literature

 - ENG 340 Advanced Topics in Literary and Cultural Studies

 - HIS 201 Ancient Greece

 - HIS 202 Roman History

 - POL 201 Constitutional Law

-- POL 211 War
+- POL 211 War (Back to ToC)

 - POL 441 Seminar in Political Philosophy

 - PSY 101 Introduction to Psychology

 - PSY 204 Social Psychology

-PSY 307 Cognitive Psychology
+- PSY 307 Cognitive Psychology

-- 7. Completion of PHI 405 20th Century Analytic Philosophy. - 8.
-Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the major. - b.
+- 8. Completion of PHI 405 20th Century Analytic Philosophy.

+- 9. Additional requirements and things to note:

+- a.
+A grade of "C-" or better is required in all courses contributing to the major.

+- b.
 No course can satisfy more than one of the requirements listed above.